2015 In’s & Out’s Of Home Design

 |LED lights||Filament lights|

-On opposite sides of the country, Martha Angus in San Francisco and Fawn Galli in New York, agree that bold colors are most effective when used in small doses against gently-hued backgrounds.
+On opposite sides of the country, Martha Angus in San Francisco and Fawn Galli in New York, agree that bold colors are most effective when used in small doses against gently-hued backgrounds providing a more modern style.

 “A huge blast of amazing color adds drama to a room,” Angus says.
 Galli often uses bold hues as electric accents for chair upholstery and pillows, not on walls.
 “Colors bring brightness and happiness to a space,” she advises.